GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/ex1_f2im_ontarget_api.rst

     all_files.sort()

-The :meth:`~list.sort` method simply re-organize the list with the file names and is an optional, but recommended step.
+The :meth:`~list.sort` method simply re-organize the list with the file names and is an optional, but  arecommended step.
 Before you carry on, you might want to do ``print(all_files)`` to check if they were properly read.

 We will search that list for files with specific characteristics.
 We use